Daffodil Cake

 This is a quick overview of the recipe.
 The full list of ingredients & complete step-by-step instructions are in the recipe card below.

-2. In a separate small mixing bowl, beat the egg yolks on high until very thick and light yellow in color.
+3. In a small bowl, beat the egg yolks on high until thick and light yellow.
 Set aside.

-5. Spoon the yellow and white batters into an ungreased non-stick angle food cake pan, alternating to create a marbled effect.
-Gently cut through the batter with a knife or chopstick if you want to swirl the colors.
+10. Spoon the yellow and white batters into the ungreased non-stick tube or angel food cake pan, alternating to create a marbled effect.

 A sliced lemon-flavored cake with a creamy filling sits on a plate.
 In the background, lemons, a glass bottle of milk, and a glass of milk are visible on a white kitchen counter with subway tile backsplash.